BrikerMan/python-docker-builder/Readme.md

 # Docker Python Builder

-This is a personal tool to build python image with various base image to suit personal use cases.
+This is a tool to build python image with various base image.

 ## Available version